 - When the noodles are done, let them cool to almost room temp before mixing them into the veggie mix.

-- Finish making the dressing: Place all the ingredients for a double batch of Creamy Cumin Ranch Dressing to a high speed blender.
+- Finish making the dressing: Place all the ingredients for a double batch of Southwest Vegan Ranch Dressing into a high speed blender.
 Add the remaining extra ingredients listed above for the dressing and puree until smooth.
-It may taste a bit strong on it's own, but once mixed with the pasta and veggies, it will tone down.
+It may taste a bit strong on its own, but once mixed with the pasta and veggies, it will tone down.

 - Cover the pasta salad and store in the fridge until ready to serve.
 Store any extra dressing in an airtight container in the fridge as well.
 Dice the avocado and add just before serving.
 You can serve the pasta salad cold or at room temperature.
 It gets better as it sits!